TechSavantis/polisparalela/site/content/thinks/brand-identity-design-brighton-gourmet-food-retailer-comes-life.md

 ## Taster evening

 Since we completed the brand in March 2014, Stefanos and Angeliki have been busy pulling together the hundred and one things that need doing before opening a high street shop in the 21st century.
 There were lots of things that took longer than anticipated, and many late and sleepless nights as the couple battled away to get the shop open.
-The Tomango team couldn't wait to see how it would look...
+The Polis Paralela team couldn't wait to see how it would look...

 And so it came to the summer and we received the long-awaited news that the shop was finally open.
 A few months later, we were invited by Stefanos and Angeliki to come to the second of their taster evenings, where they were giving customers the chance to taste a selection of their new products and learn about where they were produced and how to use them to create delicious dishes.